CDRT/docs/bios/wmi/wmi_guide.md

    + ThinkPad Yoga 260, Yoga 460, Yoga 370
    + ThinkPad E470, E570
    + ThinkPad S1, S2, S5

+**ThinkCentre**:
+BIOS setup through WMI descripted in this document is supported on Think Centre M-series products only.

+**ThinkStation**:

+## Overview of Changes

+Recent ThinkPad models (2020 and newer) support complex BIOS passwords.
+Acceptable characters for BIOS password are the following:

+The following illustration shows how WMI can be used to access Lenovo BIOS settings

+ + Alphabet (case sensitive) {‘A-Z‘, ‘a-z‘}
+ + Number {‘0-9‘}
+ + Space ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ ¥ ] ^ _ ` { | } ~

+To support these complex BIOS passwords, a new WMI class is required.
+If you don’t need complex passwords, you can continue using the same WMI classes and methods that you have always used.
+You only need to change WMI classes and methods if you want to use complex BIOS passwords

+### Set/Save a Setting

+In previous ThinkPad models, it was required to specify the supervisor password in both Lenovo_SetBiosSetting and Lenovo_SaveBiosSettings.
+This is no longer required.
+Instead, the supervisor password is specified using a new class, Lenovo_WmiOpcodeInterface.
+The new process is: Lenovo_SetBiosSetting, Lenovo_WmiOpcodeInterface, and then Lenovo_SaveBiosSettings.

+### Specifying the BIOS Supervisor Password

+In previous ThinkPad models, it was required to specify the BIOS supervisor password such as “mypassword,ascii,us”.
+In new ThinkPad models, specify the BIOS supervisor password as “WmiOpcodePasswordAdmin:MyPassword” using the Lenovo_WmiOpcodeInterface class.

 ##  Script Classes and Parameters